 Besides the redness, when the session includes several joints/blunts I can also experience weakness in the legs and symptoms like feeling faint.
 This of course isn’t only a result of a low blood pressure, but is brought about from a complex equation of factors I previously mentioned like age, sex, health, genetics etc.

 Allergies can also play a factor in the overall “bloodshot volume”, as there are many people who are very sensitive to all smoke in general.

 Another possibility for increased redness is cannabis allergy, but for users who have this unfortunate issue, red eyes is the least of their concerns.
-To find out more about this rare condition, click on the link above.
+To find out more about this rare condition, click on the allergy link below.

 We’ve now summed up the science behind the red eyes, so now I’ll be focusing on what we can do to diminish this telltale, because sometimes we just don’t want everybody to know that we’re flying high.